satoshilira/whitepaper-site/content/007-lira-decentralized-exchange/6.0/_index.md

 ---

 LETH represents an opportunity for the entire Satoshi LIRA ecosystem and its participants to benefit from owning a derivative of ETH guaranteed by a smart contract.
-Through a mathematically driven approach, the LETH contract ensures a continuous increase in the intrinsic value of the cryptocurrency denominated in ETH, offering additional incentives for users to actively engage with the Satoshi LIRA ecosystem.

 ---